The Flying Circus (band): 1970–1971: Prepared in Peace and line-up changes

-1971–73: Canada, "Old Enough" and "Maple Lady"
+1971–1973: Canada, "Old Enough" and "Maple Lady"

 The Flying Circus used their Hoadley's prize to travel to San Francisco, United States in mid-1971 and then re-located to Toronto, Canada.
 They were signed to Capitol Records.
 McFarlane observed, they had become, "disillusioned with the lack of acceptance on home turf", which motivated the move.
 Lead singer, James Wynne left the band.
 They gained a deal from Toronto music agency, Music Factory, for a $10,000, which sponsored a two-month tour.
 A single, "Turn Away", was released in the US but to no chart success.

-July 1971 they visited Australia where they released their next single, "The Ballad of Sacred Falls" (September), which was a Crosby, Stills & Nash-influenced track.
+In July 1971, they visited Australia where they released their next single, "The Ballad of Sacred Falls" (September), which was a Crosby, Stills & Nash-influenced track.
 Back in Canada, in late 1971, they toured Canada for most of 1972, "where audiences were more receptive."
 During the brief time in Australia, in September 1971, Sam See had left to join progressive rock group, Fraternity (alongside Bon Scott as lead singer), and Greg Grace rejoined as his replacement.
 The Flying Circus became part of the Toronto rock music scene.
 After scoring a reputed million-dollar contract with Capitol Records, they recorded their next album, Gypsy Road, via Warner Music Group, which McFarlane felt, "delivered everything the past years had promised."
 The single, "Old Enough (To Break My Heart)", reached No. 19 on the Canadian charts and its follow-up, "Maple Lady" (October 1972), peaked at No. 58 on the RPM 100 Top Singles, and made the lower end of the US Billboard Hot 100.

 The Flying Circus returned to Australia for the second Sunbury Pop Festival in January 1973, where, "the lukewarm reception did little to bolster the band's regard for local audiences."
 In Canada, Sam See rejoined after leaving Fraternity, while in England.
 Greg Grace left the band again, later becoming the roadie for Canadian band Wireless, which included three ex-members of Australian band, Autumn.
 Grace continued his music career as a sound and stage technician for Canadian rock band, Glass Tiger.